-Commercial Vehicle Accident Lawyers in New York
+Commercial Vehicle Accident Lawyer in the Bronx

 Due to the large size and weight of commercial vehicles, truck drivers are held to a high standard.
 A seemingly small act of negligence from the driver – or their company – can result in a catastrophic accident.
 The injuries sustained in commercial vehicle accidents are often serious or even fatal.
 That’s why it’s important that injury victims hurt in a commercial vehicle accident in New York City to seek immediate medical treatment, including going straight to an emergency room at New York Presbyterian or another nearby NYC hospital if necessary.